SJ23 Tech Tip B08, (Updated 2018-08-12) Bob Schimmel, Brian King, Tim Woods | ||||||||||||||||

 ||||||||||||||||

-PROP HATCH UP - I use a short stick to prop the hatch open.
+PROP UP HATCH - I use a short stick to prop up the hatch.
 A 6" stick at the mooring or anchor and a 2" stick while sailing in very calm weather.
-It is usually closed while sailing.
+Although it is usually closed while sailing.
 The advantage of a stick is that if something should snag the lid, then the stick drops and the lid closes, undamaged.
 If I used one of those springs the lid might get damaged.
 If I loose a stick overboard, its no big deal.
 I just go to the bush and grab another one.
 NOTE: Because it may not be obvious to some

 people which direction the handle must be operated,